JaumDarkz/blockchain-docs/Principles/Principles.md

 - Blockchain are resilient.
 Are thousands and thousands of nodes running.
 The blockchain will persist with at least 1 node runing the system.

 - Blockchain nodes keep lists of the transactions that occur.

+## Consensus

+Is the mecanism used to agree on the state of a blockchain

+### Consensus Protocol:
+- 1. Chain Selection
+- 2. Sybil Resistance

+Eth and BTC are Proof Of Work (at the time od recording) that follow Nakamoto Consensus.

+#### Nakamoto Consensus

+It's a combination of PoW (Proof of Work) and Longest Chain Rule (The more blocks) more confirmation, and more expensive computation

+#### ETH 2.0 will be Proof of Stake

+## Layer 1
+Base layer blockchain implementation

+## Layer 2
+Any application on top of a layer 2